 Starting with its April 8th, 2014 decision in a case brought by Digital Rights Ireland (DRI), the ECJ and its 28 justices have gone from being virtually invisible outside the EU to giving the US government and US tech multinationals a good, hard shake.

-Judicial shiftThe judgment in the DRI case – in which the court threw out the existing EU Data Retention Directive – was a sweeping defence of human rights, damning what the court said was effectively unwarranted, large-scale surveillance of the entire population of the EU.
+Retention Directive – was a sweeping defence of human rights, damning what the court said was effectively unwarranted, large-scale surveillance of the entire population of the EU.

 That case and the specific written judgement, flagged a significant judicial shift in Europe.